Skip to content

 5. Reviewer says fail → aspect-violation, agent must fix and re-approve

 yg check is the CI gate.
 It compares file hashes — no LLM calls, runs instantly.
 If a file changed since its last approve, check fails.
-The agent does the approve (with LLM review) locally, CI just verifies it happened.
+The agent does the approve (running the relevant reviewer) locally, CI just verifies it happened.

 Architecture file